 Regulations on private water supplies on England and Wales were updated in 2010.
 These new regulations now mean that we are required to carry out testing and risk assessments.

-More detailed information can be found on this Drink water Inspectorate leaflet.
+More detailed information can be found on the Drinking Water Inspectorate website.

 The Private Water Supplies (England) Regulation 2016 allows us to recover the costs associated with providing particular services to private supply owners/operators in discharging their duties under the Regulations.
 These duties include undertaking risk assessments, investigations, and obtaining and analysing samples.
 Schedule 5 of the Regulations outlines these services and the maximum fees which can be applied.
 In addition, to the specified maximum, the charges made by us can only reflect the reasonable cost of providing the service.